Updated on February 27th, 2023 by Samuel Smith

 One reason why BDCs like GAIN can pay high dividends is because of a favorable tax structure.
 GAIN qualifies as a regulated investment company.
 As such, it generally is not subject to income taxes, so long as it distributes taxable income to shareholders.

 Not only that, but GAIN also provides supplemental dividends from undistributed capital gains and investment income.
-For example, the company announced a $0.09 per-share supplemental dividend payment for December 2019 and a $0.03 per-share supplemental dividend payment for September 2019.
+For example, in April 2021 the company declared a supplemental dividend payout of $0.06 per share, in addition to its regular monthly dividend, to be paid in June.

 GAIN has a pretty conservative capital structure, which helps secure the dividend.
 Gladstone Investment’s dividend payout ratio, relative to its net investment income, has been close to or above 100% for several years over the last decade.

 The company usually is more profitable than the net investment income metric suggests, due to the fact that Gladstone Investment can also generate gains from its equity investments, which are not reflected in the net investment income metric.